skijit/notes/sound/musical-acoustics/chapter2.md

 - intuitively, we know how ```- c ``` is largely dependent on phase and magnitude
     - full cancellation is possible here with phase difference of 180 degrees and equal magnitude

-### Adding sinusoids with different frequencies:**
+### With different frequencies
 - not that different...
 - at ```- t_0 ```, it's the same as adding signals with the same ```- f ```, like above
     - along with the amplitudes, it's dependent on ```- \phi_{a0} ``` and ```- \phi_{b0} ```
 - but then ```- \phi_b - \phi_a ``` increases at a rate of ```- f_a - f_b ```
 - the resulting sinusoid will cycle at ```- f_a - f_b ``` times the unit of time.
-    - todo: unit analysis here
+    - This cycle of ```- f_a - f_b ``` is called **beating**.
+See below for more info.

-### Adding sinusoids with equal amplitude and frequency
+### With equal amplitude and frequency
 ![adding signals with same amp and freq](/resources/images/music/add-signals-same-amp-freq.png)
 - So only difference is ```- \phi_1``` and ```- \phi_2 ```
 - The previous law of cosines-derived formula will undergo some simplifications to become:
 - ```- c = 2a \cdot \cos(\frac{\phi_2 - \phi_1}{2}) ```
 - The cool thing about this is that the initial phase ```- \phi_c ```, which was difficult to calculate in case 1, is actually the average of original 2

-### Adding sinusoids of different frequencies but the same amplitude
+### With different frequencies but the same amplitude
 - We can generalize the last formula to two sinusoids with different frequencies:
 - ```- a \cos (2 \pi f t) + a \cos (2 \pi g t ) = 2a \cdot \cos(2 \pi \frac{f-g}{2} t) \cos(2 \pi \frac{f+g}{2}t ) ```
 - This is an important identity
-    - I'm a little confused as to why it doesn't include phase though
+    - In words, it is revealing that adding two different frequencies (of the same amplitude) is equivalent to multiplying two other frequencies (which are the average and half the difference of the original 2 frequencies).
+    - It practice, it comes in handy for simplifying various math.
+It also comes in handy for explaining amplitude and ring modulation (see below)
-    - Author calls this the Fundamental Law of Electronic Music (FLEM)
+    - Author calls this the **Fundamental Law of Electronic Music (FLEM)**

-### Beating and FLEM Applications
+## Beating and FLEM Applications
 - Beating is the resulting sinusoid of two different frequencies being super-imposed
     - You wouldn't get it if the sinusoids had the same frequency (regardless of offset)
     - the beating frequency is always ```- \lvert f-g \rvert ```